-In the centre there are larger companies with dozens of employees, which are visited mainly by foreign clients.
-Smaller clubs, which are rather attended by Czechs, are in marginal districts.
+There are larger companies with dozens of employees in the centre, which are visited mainly by foreign clients.
+Smaller clubs, which Czechs rather attend, are in marginal districts.
 In Prague 1-5 alone, there are 48 erotic establishments.
 New trends in recent years are tantra salons offering special erotic massages and other services at extra cost.

 Private Facilities May Well Be In An Apartment at the Neighbours

 “Private facilities are more difficult to be approached.
-First contact is by telephone; the numbers change frequently and it is not easy to gain the trust of clients over the phone.
-In private facilities there are fewer women working than in clubs, just one or two.
-But there are also private facilities similar to several apartments in the house, or they are on multiple floors and the environment is more like a smaller club – there is a bar, for example,” field worker of the association, Jana Polaková, said.
-Private establishments are not marked from the outside, but are in common areas, so they are hard for police and social workers to find.
+The first contact is by telephone; the numbers change frequently, and it is not easy to gain clients’ trust over the phone.
+In private facilities, fewer women are working than in clubs, just one or two.
+But there are also private facilities similar to several apartments in the house, or they are on multiple floors, and the environment is more like a smaller club.
+There is a bar, for example,” field worker of the association, Jana Polaková, said.
+Private establishments are not marked from the outside but are in common areas, so they are hard for police and social workers to find.

 The social composition of women working in the sex industry in Prague is different.
 Most women have a high school diploma, but there are also university graduates (about five percent) or women with primary education (about a quarter).
-“On the street there may not be only socially disadvantaged women.
-Of course we can see there drug users, but they are also in clubs or private facilities, just more hidden,” Poláková said.
+“On the street, there may not be only socially disadvantaged women.
+Of course, we can see their drug users, but they are also in clubs or private facilities, just more hidden,” Poláková said.

 The average age of prostitutes in Prague is around 29 years old.
-The common motive that leads them into the sex industry is the need to financially provide for their family (single mothers), repay debts or to earn a certain standard.
-For many women it’s then hard to leave the sex industry and find another job.
+The common motive that leads them into the sex industry is the need to financially provide for their family (single mothers), repay debts, or earn a certain standard.
+For many women, it’s then hard to leave the sex industry and find another job.
 “Even though the work in the sex industry makes them tired, they find it hard to leave the business and start working in another area,” Poláková adds.